Open-Source-Coins/asiccoin/README.md

 - Connection: 13434
 - RPC: 13435

-The official website is: asiccoin.info.
+The official Asiccoin website: http://asiccoin.info

 PLEASE NOTE:- This is a fork of the original Asiccoin repository which was removed.
 This repository also contains enhancements implementented by myself.